 This is based on Labour and RMT activist Janine Booth’s speech on a panel on The World Transformed 2019 about electoral pacts and coalitions.
-The other speakers were Nadia Whittome of Labour for a Socialist Europe, Clive Lewis MP and Caroline Lucas MP.
+The other speakers were Nadia Whittome of Labour for a Socialist Europe (broadly agreeing with Janine) and, arguing the other side, Clive Lewis MP and Caroline Lucas MP.

 I’m going to put the case that Labour’s job is to be the party of the working class, and that therefore, its priority is to build itself as that rather than make alliances with non-working-class parties.

 Unity and pluralism are important.
 Labour needs to be a coalition rather than seek to make coalitions with non-socialist parties.
 It needs more member control, more trade unions affiliating, to readmit unjustly expelled socialists – to recruit, involve and represent working-class people in all our diversity.

 But let’s look at some examplesof Labour in coalitions and pacts with other parties:

 • We can look at the Lib-Lab pact of the late 1970s – which paved the way for Thatcher’s Tory government.

 • Or more recently, at coalitions with nationalists in local government eg. the dreadful Labour-SNP lash-up in Edinburgh